 As a songwriting team, Neal and Greg have enjoyed rewriting the lyrics of famous songs to humorous effect.
 “The Starbucks of County Down,” a parody of a famous Irish tune, was featured on Dr. Demento's Basement Tapes.
 "The Tumbler" (a takeoff of “The Gambler”), appeared in Sing Out!
 Magazine and has been a favorite of Bob Zentz and other folkies for years.
 “The New Adventures of Old Maui” is a whaling song for songwriting aficionados.

-In addition to his 25 years with Trifolkal, Neal has recorded seven solo albums including most recently “The Wit Album,” a compilation of his parodies and novelty songs.
+In addition to his work with Trifolkal, Neal has recorded 10 solo albums including “The Wit Album,” a compilation of his parodies and novelty songs.
 He has also performed in the Philadelphia area at the "Mount Airy Home Companion," the Philadelphia Society for Arts, Literature & Music (PSALM), other local coffeehouses, and the Philadelphia Area Songwriters Alliance (PASA) house concert series.
 Neal has also played guitar in many community theater musicals, including Next to Normal, Godspell, The Last Five Years, Hair, Seussical, Pippin, Bonnie & Clyde, Legally Blonde, Little Shop of Horrors, and Spring Awakening.
 Visit Neal's ReverbNation page to hear more of his music.